lamaprogramer/ImageToWorld/README.md

 `scaleX`: The scale of your image on the X axis, written as a ratio: `1:8`.

 `scaleZ`: The scale of your image on the Z axis, written as a ratio: `1:8`.

-`direction`: The horizontal direction your image will face.

 <br />
 <br />